Critical-Infrastructure-Systems-Lab/DHALSIM/doc/attacks.rst

 ---------------

 Network attacks are attacks where a new node is added to the mininet network topology.
-This node is an "attacker" and it can perform various attacks on the network.
+This node is an "attacker" and can perform various attacks on the network.
 There are different types of attacks possible.
 These are explained in the following sections.

 Man-in-the-middle Attack